dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 3) **Dapp control handover**: Between the SNS initialization and the start of the decentralization sale, you hand over the control of your dapp to the SNS.
+   This includes adding the SNS root canister as the controller of the dapp and removing yourself (and possible other developers) from the list of controllers.
+Also, this includes "registering" the dapp with the SNS so that SNS root is aware that it controls these canisters.
+   The registration is done by SNS proposal.
-   As there are already initial neurons (from Step 2), the dapp can now be upgraded via SNS proposals.
+   As there are already initial neurons (from Step 2), this proposal, as well as potential proposals to upgrade the dapp can be realized by an SNS proposal and by the majority of initial neurons voting in favor of this proposal.
    The initial neurons cannot do other things, such as changing the SNS parameters, as the SNS governance canister is still in pre-genesis mode.

 4) **Ask the IC to start the decentralization sale**: The decentralization sale